-For agriculture to maintain its role in driving economic growth and reducing poverty, an appropriate basket of social protection measures should include: a universal inputs transfer to poor and ultra-poor people who have land and are able to work to increase household maize production; an inputs subsidy for non-poor people (reducing the costs by at least half) for investment in either maize or commodity crops; and food and cash transfers to specific cohorts of ultra-poor people-especially the landless-households unable to work and those households scare in labour.
+For agriculture to maintain its role in driving economic growth and reducing poverty, an appropriate basket of SP measures should include: a universal inputs transfer to the poor and ultra-poor who have land and are able to work to increase household maize production; an inputs subsidy for the non-poor (reducing the costs by at least half) for investment in either maize or commodity crops; and food and cash transfers to specific cohorts among the ultra-poor-especially the landless-households unable to work and those households scare in labour.
 The government endorses this strategy, as expressed in its 2009 Social Support Policy.
-But whether it can stay the course and convince donors to stay on board is a political question, subject to domestic political pressure (from poor people, who do not want to see their gains reversed, and the non-poor, who want to retain their position as beneficiaries) and donor equivocation over policy direction and their strategic manoevering to obtain a controlling influence in programme implementation.
+But whether it can stay the course and convince donors to stay on board is a political question, subject to domestic political pressure (from the poor, who do not want to see their gains reversed, and the non-poor, who want to retain their position as beneficiaries) and donor equivocation over policy direction and their strategic manoeuvring to obtain a controlling influence in programme implementation.